ken-hori-2/Lost-Behavior-Model/README.md

 "Lost-Behavior-Model" is an algorithm of lost behavior simulations with Python.

-This repository is an algorithm ver.
+This repository is an algorithm version.

 The code for visualization is in other repositories.